grafana/opentelemetry-workshop-2023/lab-1/README.md

 <a name="lab-1.3-metrics-instrumentation"></a>
 ## Lab 1.3 - Metrics instrumentation

-**Step 1.** Compare the code of the app with no instrumentation to the code of the app with metrics instrumentation: `git diff python-flask/1-bare python-flask/3-metrics`
+**Step 1.** Compare the code of the app with no instrumentation to the code of the app with metrics instrumentation: `git diff --no-index python-flask/1-bare python-flask/3-metrics`

 Questions to explore: